laudspeaker/laudspeaker/README.md

 Questions?
 Please join our [Slack channel](https://join.slack.com/t/laudspeakerusers/shared_invite/zt-1io0f6u50-rSCnNtqkJT6QIdbPOyJh6g) or visit our [site](https://laudspeaker.com/).

-## Video Walkthrough

-- Check out how to set up and trigger an email with posthog in our [video](https://vimeo.com/763728112)
-- Check out how to trigger a slack message with a custom event in this [video](https://www.loom.com/share/8e1d349ceed24d2bb50280db36b19214)

 ## 🔥 What makes Laudspeaker cool?

 Lauspeaker is the only multi-channel open-source customer messaging workflow software, which is focused on being event triggered, has been built with a visual journey feature from day one and is focused on scalability.